Below are our Memorial Gifts and Special Funds.

 Anne Reeves Fund for Community Arts Initiatives and Artist-In Residence Program includes exhibitions, performances and educational programs in partnership with resident and visiting professional artists.
 Many of these programs are new initiatives designed specifically for the Arts Council’s constituency.

-Arts in Healthcare Fund supports Creative Aging, Art Techniques for Caregivers, artists at the University Medical Center of Princeton at Plainsboro and other Arts Council programs supporting people with disabilities and special needs.
+Arts in Healthcare Fund supports Art as Wellness and other Arts Council programs supporting people with disabilities and special needs.
 The fund was launched in 2013 during Breast Cancer Awareness Month (October) with “Feel Good Felting,” a workshop specifically designed for breast cancer patients, survivors and supporters.
 This workshop was the pilot program for a series of related workshops offered at the Robeson Center and other locations in the area.
 Heartfelt thanks to Liz & Reid Murray and Debbie Schaeffer & Steve Ritzau for kick-starting the fund.

 The Kristina Johnson Memorial Fund was established in honor of lawyer, art collector and lover of life, Kristina Barbara Johnson.
 Kristina, who passed away in April 2013, served on the Arts Council of Princeton’s Board of Trustees and co-chaired the ACP’s Capital Campaign.
 The Kristina Johnson Library, housed in the Paul Robeson Center’s Communiversity Room, serves as a place for students and instructors to find inspiration as well as a casual gathering place to sit and chat about making art.
 Contributions to the Kristina Johnson fund support ACP studio spaces.